oscaracena/pygattlib/README.md

 ------------

 The process to write data is the same as for read.
-Create a `GATTRequest` object, and use the method `write_by_handle` to send the data.
+Create a `GATTRequest` object, and use the method `write_by_uuid` to send the data.
 This method will issue a `write request`.
 As a note, data must be a bytes object.
 See the following
 example: